 The SO has the legal authority to bind the organization to the provisions of this License; and

-OMB Control Number 2528-0297

 3. The PPO is the most senior subject matter officer for the Licensee who has the authority to manage the day-to-day statistical, research, or evaluation operations of the Licensee.

 Signature of the Senior Official Date